fzc234/Test/README.md

 You can check [get_ips.sh](./example/buildInitContainerImage/get_ips.sh).

-Then, to compile your image just run:
+Then, to build your image just run:

 ```bash
 $ docker build -t yourInitConatinerImageName:version .